yandooo/graphql-spring-boot/README.md

 as defined at [GraphiQL Usage](https://github.com/graphql/graphiql#usage).
 Since setting (large) queries in the properties like this isn't very readable, you can use the properties in the `graphiql.props.resources` group to set the classpath resources that should be loaded.

+Headers that are used when sending the GraphiQL queries can be set by defining them in the `graphiql.headers` group.

 # Supported GraphQL-Java Libraries